Terry Chambers: Career

 Chambers played on XTC's 3D - EP, White Music, Go 2, Drums and Wires, Black Sea, English Settlement, and live recordings, until his departure from the band during the 1982 sessions for Mummer.
 On Mummer he played on "Beating of Hearts", "Wonderland" and the B-side "Toys".
 Chambers's reasons for leaving the band included the band's decision to stop touring and performing live, as well his own plans with his Australian girlfriend, with whom he subsequently emigrated to New South Wales.

 He became involved in session drumming while living in Australia as well as recording and touring with Dragon between late 1983 and mid 1985.
 He was featured on the studio album Body and the Beat (1984) and the live album and home video Live One (1985).
 He is also featured in the promotional video clips for the songs "Wilderworld", "Cry", "Magic" and "Rain".

 Chambers returned to the UK in 2016 after meeting his old girlfriend Lynn Farrar.
 He recorded an EP with fellow ex-XTC member Colin Moulding, called Great Aspirations by TC&I, which was released in October 2017.
-Chambers formed EXTC with former TC&I bandmate Steve Tilling, performing classic XTC songs from the late 1970s and early 1980s.
+Chambers formed EXTC with former TC&I bandmate (and Circu5 founder) Steve Tilling, performing classic XTC songs from the late 1970s and early 1980s.

 EXTC - XTC's Terry Chambers and Friends are currently touring, alongside Terry, EXTC features frontman Steve Hampton (lead vocal & guitar - Joe Jackson & The Vapors) and Terry Lines (bass & vocals - The Rams and Dead Crow Road).